yanggautier/exploradome_tangram/README.md

 ```

 We ran it on multiple of the saved weights to compare and find the weights with the highest mAP as that is the most accurate one.
-NOTE: If you think your final weights file has overfitted then it is important to run these mAP commands to see if one of the previously saved weights is a more accurate model for your classes.
+NOTE: It is important to run the mAP commandson multiple of the saved weights to see if one of the previously saved weights is a more accurate model in case of final weights file has overfitted

-The table below shows that between the iterations 1000 to 4000 all metrics are increasing.
-Further on, between the iterations 4000 to 6000 the Mean Average Precision (mAP) starts decreasing.
-Continuing training, mAP rises to 0.97 (score already reached at 4000 iterations).
-The mAP overall best result is obtained between iterations 3000 to 3800.
+The table below shows from 1000 to 24000 iterations, all metrics are increasing.
+At the end of the training process mAP  rises to 0.98.
+The mAP overall best result (around 99%) is obtained between iterations 9600 to 10000.
+But to avoid overfitting, we decided to use the 3000 iterations saved weight file afterwards.

 **MAPs on the TRAIN set:**
 <p align="center" title="Test"><img src="data/helpers/train_map_summary.PNG"></p>